-The way adjustable rate mortgages work is that there is an initial fixed rate period and after the fixed rate period expires, the mortgage rates can adjust every year for the balance of the 30 years.
-The way adjustable rate mortgages are calculated is by adding the index to a fixed margin where it yields the mortgage rate.
-The margin is a fixed rate and will remain constant for the 30 year mortgage loan term.
+The way adjustable-rate mortgages work is that there is an initial fixed-rate period and after the fixed-rate period expires, rates can adjust every year for the balance of the 30 years.
+The way adjustable-rate mortgages are calculated is by adding the index to a fixed margin where it yields the mortgage rate.
+The margin is a fixed rate and will remain constant for the 30-year mortgage loan term.
 The index changes.
-Mortgage lenders choose which index they will base the mortgage loan on.
-For example, on a 5/1 ARM, the mortgage loan borrower will get a fixed rate for the first 5 years of the term of the mortgage loan and on the sixth year and thereafter, the mortgage rates will adjust depending on the index.
+Lenders choose which index they will base the mortgage loan on.
+For example, on a 5/1 ARM, borrowers will get a fixed rate for the first 5 years of the term of the mortgage loan and in the sixth year and thereafter, the mortgage rates will adjust depending on the index.

 Benefits Of Refinancing To ARM Versus Fixed Rate Mortgages